JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Sankhayana_6.md

 [^336]: 145:14 Kaush.
 Brâhma<i>n</i>a 17, 3; 19, 5.

 [^337]: 145:1 4, 1.
-The formula ‘Adabdha_m<i> mana</i>h_,’ &c. has to be recited before each of the single Âra<i> mana</i>yaka texts (the _S_akvarî verses, the Mahâvrata, &c.); to this formula are added, before or after it, as the case may be, other texts specified in the Sûtras 2-8.
+The formula ‘Adabdha_m<i> mana</i>h_,’ &c. has to be recited before each of the single Âra<i> mana</i>yaka texts (the <i>S</i>akvarî verses, the Mahâvrata, &c.); to this formula are added, before or after it, as the case may be, other texts specified in the Sûtras 2-8.
 Of these there can be no doubt about the meaning of Sûtras 7, 8, treating of the introductory formulas of the Sa<i> mana</i>hitâ section (Kaush. Âr.
 VII-VIII) and of the Mantha section (ibid.
 IX): before the text adabdham, &c. are to be added, in the first case the formula _ri<i> mana</i>m_ vadishyâmi, &c., in the second case two _Ri_<i> mana</i>as addressed to Savit_ri_.
 These formulas and verses have been received into the Âra<i> mana</i>yaka text and are found there in the order here stated, at the beginning of books VII and IX.
 The meaning of the words sa<i> mana</i>hitânâ<i>m</i> tu pûrvam (Sûtra 7) having thus been established, I can see no reason why we should not interpret the words _s<i> mana</i>n<i> mana</i>m_ to pûrvam (Sûtra 3) quite in the same way.
-Thus the introductory benediction for the recital of the _S_akvarî verses would consist, firstly of the verses stated in Sûtra 4, then of the formula adabdham, &c.; those verses would have to be repeated again after the _S_akvarî verses (end of Sûtra 4).
+Thus the introductory benediction for the recital of the <i>S</i>akvarî verses would consist, firstly of the verses stated in Sûtra 4, then of the formula adabdham, &c.; those verses would have to be repeated again after the <i>S</i>akvarî verses (end of Sûtra 4).
 The recitation of the Mahâvrata (Sûtras 1, 2) and of the Upanishads (Sûtra 5) is preceded by adabdham, &c., and then by the four verses stated in Sûtra 2.
 The interpretation which Nârâya<i> mana</i>a gives of this Sûtra is not quite the same as that which I have here proposed; see p.
 163 of the German edition.

 [^338]: 146:4 According to the reading of some MSS. we should have to translate, or (the verse), ‘Verily,’ &c.

 [^339]: 146:7 On the Sa<i>m</i>hitâs (Kaush. Âr.
 VII, VIII) see Max Müller, Rig-veda Prâti<i>m</i>âkhya, pp. 4 seq.; Ait. Âra<i>m</i>yaka III (pp. 305 seqq., ed.
 Bibl.
 Ind.; Sacred Books of the East, I, pp. 247 seq.).

 [^340]: 146:8 Regarding the description of the Mantha sacrifice (Kaush. Âr.
-IX) which has to be performed by one who wishes to attain greatness, comp. _S_atap.
+IX) which has to be performed by one who wishes to attain greatness, comp. <i>S</i>atap.
 Brâhma<i>n</i>a XIV, 9, 2; _Kh_ând.
 Up.
 V, 2, 4; Sacred Books of the East, I, p.
 75.

 [^341]: 147:11-12 11, 12.
 Nârâya<i>n</i>a has the following note: ‘The evil which is attached to their body, such as dirt, they drive away, i.e. they remove it by means of their reciting (of the sacred texts), and then they perform the standing expiation which has been declared above, which begins with the syllable Om and with the Mahâvyâh<i>n</i>tis’ (see chap.
 3, 12).